-The Foundation’s primary purpose is to provide education awards to British Columbia resident post-secondary students in need of financial assistance for academic, technological, or vocational training at accredited schools within the province.
-Awards are also given to mature students upgrading their basic education and skills to allow them to enter the work force.
+The Foundation’s primary purpose is to provide education awards to BC resident post-secondary students in need of financial assistance for academic, technological, or vocational training at accredited schools within the province.
+Awards are also given to mature students re-skilling or upgrading their education in order to make a change to their employment.

 Every credit union in British Columbia supports the Foundation through annual donation dues.
 The funds for awards come from the earnings the Foundation receives on its capital.
 Most of the capital has been donated by credit unions and credit union members to Memorials & Trusts in honour of credit union pioneers.

 Credit unions are local, democratically controlled co-operative financial institutions.
 When first started in the 1940’s, they relied totally on the unpaid volunteer commitment of their members for their board of directors and operating staff.
 Over the years, as they grew, they hired professional personnel.
 It is in recognition of the time and dedicated service of both volunteers and personnel that credit unions donate funds to the Foundation.

 Since then many named funds have been established by credit unions to support the Foundation’s work.
 Other funds have been created through bequests or by individuals in honour of loved ones.
 All provide ongoing gifts to future generations of British Columbians striving to complete their education and make a meaningful difference to their community.

 About the Trusts & their Awards

 The Credit Union Foundation provides public colleges and universities throughout BC with award monies annually to be disbursed to deserving students in need of financial assistance.
 The “Student Information” section lists the colleges and universities to which grants are presently provided.

 For individual bursary applications received by the Foundation, many of our funds generously provide bursaries to students in any program of studies, but there are a few for which the donor preferences are taken into consideration when selecting recipients for the awards.
 For example: